-After almost two-dozen hours of research and a week of hands-on testing, I’m confident to recommend Earth Mama Angel Baby Natural Non-Scents Shampoo and Body Wash as the one to buy, because it’s rated high for safety plus, when compared with our other finalists.
-It cleans well, lathers up like a champ, and is a great value.
+After almost two-dozen hours of research and a week of hands-on testing, I’m confident to recommend Earth Mama Angel Baby Natural Non-Scents Shampoo and Body Wash as the best baby shampoo option overall because it’s rated highly for safety, it cleans well, lathers up like a champ, and has great value.

 For starters, Earth Mama Angel Baby has some of the best safety ratings out there.
 The EWG ranks Earth Mama Angel Baby with a 0 (0 is the best, meaning it contains no chemicals of concern).
 It contains just seven ingredients, 73% of which are organic.

 Out of the three unscented shampoos we tested, this one had the most neutral scent.
 It literally smelled like nothing.
 For those with sensitivities, this is a must.
 But if you’re looking for that after bath smelly goodness, they also have a lavender version made with real lavender oil, not a fragrance.
 And it’s also ranked a 0 by the EWG database.

 What really puts this product over the top is how well it cleans.
 We tested the shampoos on permanent marker stained skin.
 Just a dab of Earth Mama Angel Baby Shampoo on a washcloth gently rubbed on the stain, and instantly the ink came off.
 The same didn’t happen with other soaps we tested.

 The price isn’t crazy, either.
 Its 5.3 oz.—Earth Mama Angel Baby Natural Non-Scents Shampoo and Body Wash bottle is one of the cheapest truly natural shampoos available.
 Plus it’s a combo product that lets parents purchase one product—instead of a wash and a separate shampoo.